LukasK13/editable/README.md

 # editable
 A bare R wrapper to the DataTables library including an open cell editor.
+All other arguments are passed to the DataTable library according to: https://datatables.net/reference/option/

+Install by executing `devtools::install_github("hadley/devtools") in the R console.

+Example usage:

 ```R
 library(shiny)